oit-ipbl/robots/sensor_data/sensor_data_01.md

 )
 ```

-- You can add a new block like as follows,
+- You can add a new block like as follows.
+As a challenge exercise, let's change color and block position by reading the following reference manual.

 ```text
 rect_block(